On this page:

 - An adult who may have a mental and/or physical limitation and depends on assistance to carry out regular activities, obtain services, as well as access and protect their rights.

-Our status card services are open to:
+Our status card renewal/replacement services are open to:

 - First Nations peoples in Canada